sunfishcode/basic-text/docs/background.md

 ## Newlines

-We interpret U+000A, and nothing else, to mean *newline*.
+In [Text] content, U+000A, and nothing else, means *newline*.

 Why not use the CRLF convention?
 It's what [IETF RFCs] use, and as of ASCII-1986 / ECMA-6:1985 at least, its what ASCII itself uses.
- - POSIX is an IEEE standard, and it uses the newline convention.
- - C is an ISO standard, and it uses the newline convention in character constants and string literals.
+ - It's not what IEEE POSIX uses, and it's not what ISO C and C++ use in their own data.
  - The newline convention is only one byte, so it's simpler than CRLF and avoids corner-case concerns of what to do when standalone CR or LF are encountered in various situations.
- - All practical text editors and viewers today support either line-ending convention, [even Windows Notepad].
+ - All practical text editors and viewers today support the U+000A newline convention, [even Windows Notepad].

-Text input implicitly translates CRLF into newline, and text output has an option to translate newlines into CRLF, which is intended to ease compatibility with CRLF environments and IETF RFCs.
+Text input implicitly translates plain CR and CRLF into newline.
+Text output has an option to translate newlines into CRLFs, which is intended to ease compatibility with CRLF environments and IETF RFCs.
+U+085 (NEL) is translated into U+0020 (space) for compatibility with [ECMA-262 whitespace rules].

 Why not use U+0085 (NEL)?
 In theory it has the semantics we want, however:
  - It isn't used in many places, or supported in many environments.